freedomofpress/securedrop-docs/docs/introduction/what_is_securedrop.rst

 .. |SecureDrop architecture highlevel overview diagram| image:: /diagrams/securedrop_overview_highlevel.png
   :width: 100%

-Sharing Access
+Sharing access
 --------------

-With Other Journalists In Your Organization
+With other journalists in your organization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 While SecureDrop supports having multiple journalist accounts for the document
 interface, all accounts will access the same inbox.
 To avoid confusion, we